close

 Different levels offered each night,

-Bar/terrace availablr for after the game to have a drink with teammates
+Bar/terrace available for after the game to have a drink with teammates

-For mre information or to register please contact us via messanger, it will be our pleasure to surve you.
+For more information or to register please contact us via messanger (SEB PTM) or call 514-576-1405, it will be our pleasure to surve you.

 Thanks in advance